s-hassanin/cot-4500-intro/README.md

 # cot-4500-intro

-To compile the code on the cpmmand line: python intro_to_pthon.py
+To compile the code on the command line: python intro_to_pthon.py

 This code is printing a 3 3x3 matrecies using for loops